temporalio/documentation/docs-src/cloud/users-intro.md

 ---
 id: users-intro
-title: How to manage users in your Temporal Cloud Account
+title: How to manage users in your Temporal Cloud account
 sidebar_label: Users
 description: Learn how to invite users and manage their roles and permissions.
 tags: